 You can find more information about the consultation hours and the consultants on the page Information meetings and consultation hours.

-After submitting your application, you can log in to 'mijn.bigregister.nl'.
+After submitting your application, you can log in via 'mijn.bigregister.nl'.
 Here you will find your personal digital file.
-Here you will find our messages about your request and all the documents you submitted.
+Here you will find messages from us about your request and all the documents you submitted.
 You can also view the status of your application here.

 You can apply for recognition online via ‘mijn.bigregister.nl’.
 You will fill in various questions here.
 After filling in the questions, you will receive an overview of the documents with explanations that you must submit with the application.
 You can also upload some documents (evidence) directly here.
 In our step-by-step plan for applying for a Declaration of Professional Competence, you will find the full explanation about submitting and processing your application.